If you package your product in a box, get out of the box.

 - Colour variation can be seen due to the water/ink mixture.

 However, lithographic printing does have a downside.
 Often, the print takes on wear and tear, as it is printed on a paper surface.
 In addition, lithographic printing for boxes also means higher cost.

-The printing process you choose should depend solely on the design you have.
-If you have a minimalist design with bright solid colors, then flexographic is the way to go.
-However, if you have photographs or complex color details that require full color prints, then you should use lithographic printing method.
+The printing process you will eventually choose should solely depend on the design you have.
+If it is minimalistic with bright solid colours, then flexographic will be the ideal choice.
+However, if the design has photographs or intricate details that require full-colour prints, then go ahead with lithographic printing.